Photo by Timofeev Vladimir/Shutterstock

 This is a developing story.
 We will continue to update as the world changes.
 For the latest information on traveling during the coronavirus outbreak, visit the websites of the Centers for Disease Control and Prevention and the World Health Organization.

 For many, the idea of going abroad is still unfathomable—like we’re suggesting we all go into space.
 Still, for travelers dreaming of that next trip, there is a glimmer of hope: Although the COVID-19 pandemic continues, vaccines are now being administered around the world, and after months of global lockdown to flatten the curve and the development of rapid coronavirus testing, several countries have begun to reopen.
-As we tiptoe back outside, masks firmly on, we may start asking: What’s open?
-What’s safe?
-When will international travel be allowed?
-Will I be able to board a plane this year or use my passport?

 What to know about international travel during the COVID-19 crisis: